Philippine English: Date and time notation

 The MM/DD/YYYY and DD/MM/YYYY date format are used in the Philippines for date notation and the 12-hour clock for time notation.
-(Note: Aside from the 12-hour clock, the Philippines also uses 24-hour clock format as the personal preference of some Filipino people.
-Smartwatches sold in the Philippines are programmed to display a 24-hour clock as a default function.
-Even smartphones, laptops, or personal computers can be set to a 12-hour clock format also being programmed to 24 as what they preferred to use.
-But still pronounced as 12-hour orally.)
+(Note: Aside from the 12-hour clock, the Philippines also uses the 24-hour clock format, which some Filipinos prefer for personal use.
+Smartwatches sold in the country are typically programmed to display the 24-hour format by default.
+Likewise, smartphones, laptops, and personal computers can be set to either the 12-hour or 24-hour format, depending on the user’s preference.
+However, despite the availability and use of the 24-hour format on devices, Filipinos generally continue to pronounce and express time using the 12-hour format in everyday conversation.)

 Keyboard layout

 There are two major English language keyboard layouts, the United States layout and the United Kingdom layout.
 Keyboards and keyboard software for the Philippine market universally use the US keyboard layout.
 Common special characters such as Ñ (used in proper nouns and Spanish loanwords) or the Philippine peso sign (₱, used in prices), however, are not indicated on Philippine keyboards; these are usually entered through dead keys, keyboard shortcuts or character input aids.